Neurofeedback and Brain Functioning

 The practitioner will place 2 sensors to your scalp and 3 to your ears.
 For 33 minutes you will recline comfortably in the chair listening to beautiful music through headphones.
 You may want to close your eyes and rest, sometimes even sleep.

-The sensors observe the brain’s electrical activity at the rate of 256 observations per second and this information is sent through to a highly sophisticated computerised programme.
+The sensors enable the system to observe the brain’s electrical activity at the rate of 256 observations per second and this information is sent through to a highly sophisticated computerised programme.
 When the NeurOptimal(r) programme detects a particular type of turbulent activity it will very briefly interrupt the music at those points.
 This is the feedback loop which alerts the brain to the presence of neural activity that is less than optimal.
 You might hear a slight scratchy noise at the moment of interruption, although many more interruptions occur beyond your awareness.
 The brain’s natural ability to self-regulate may then commence.
 No electrical current enters the brain.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~